Permit Speed Across Northern Westchester: How Long Each Town Actually Takes

 Somers

 Somers covers the northern reaches of the county with a mix of rural residential and suburban character.
-The Building Department typically processes residential alterations in 2–5 weeks for standard scope.
+Standard residential alteration permits typically clear in roughly 2–5 weeks based on observed experience, though actual review windows vary.
 Wetlands and watercourse regulation is active here as in much of northern Westchester, and steep-slope review applies on a meaningful share of properties given the rolling terrain.

 What works in Somers: relatively quick administrative review for clean scope, smaller-town responsiveness on inspector scheduling.
 What slows projects: properties triggering environmental review (which the town handles substantively), septic capacity review on bedroom-adding additions (most properties on private septic), and the practical realities of working with a smaller building department on complex scope.